 For VC-backed companies, we provide affordable financing to bridge cash flow gaps while the venture capital is used for high ROI projects (technology, sales, operations infrastructure, etc).
 Harper’s funding also extends the cash runway of VC-backed startups so that they can raise at a higher valuation in their next round.

 For companies interested in raising venture capital, we help maintain their growth trajectory by bridging gaps in working capital.
 With longer cash runway, startups are able to fundraise more successfully.

 No. Many of our clients are very early stage and are not yet profitable, or no longer qualify for traditional bank financing due to financial or operating circumstances.

-As of now, Harper is focused on U.S. based companies only.
+As of now, Harper is focused on U.S. or Canadian companies.

-Our backgrounds include private equity, media, investment banking, corporate treasury management and entrepreneurship experience.
-We come from families of small businesses owners and are passionate about helping entrepreneurs find the right funding solutions.
+Our backgrounds include private equity, business consulting, investment banking, commercial finance and entrepreneurship.
+We come from families of small businesses owners and are passionate about helping entrepreneurs find the right financing solutions.

 Harper currently accepts invoices where: